Nobel Prize in Literature (Winners List)

 4. Nobel Peace Prize: Awarded to individuals, organizations, or movements that have made significant contributions to the promotion of peace, the resolution of conflicts, and the prevention of war.

-5. Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (Nobel Prize in Economics): Although not one of the original Nobel Prizes established by Alfred Nobel, this prize is awarded in the field of economics.
+5. Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (Nobel Prize in Economics): This prize, though not one of the original Nobel Prizes established by Alfred Nobel, is about contributions to the field of economics.

-6. Nobel Memorial Prize in Economic Sciences: This is commonly referred to as the Nobel Prize in Economics and is awarded in the same manner and at the same time as the other Nobel Prizes.
+6. Nobel Memorial Prize in Economic Sciences: Referred to as the Nobel Prize in Economics and the Award is in the same manner and at the same time as the other Nobel Prizes.

 Alfred Nobel: The Man Behind the Nobel Prizes